Product Name: VISON 38 LFT

 Tile over Tile and Other Surfaces

-Surface must be Portland cement bond compatible, the old surface must be well bonded and without waxes, sealer, or coatings.
-Smooth or slick surfaces will be heavily scratched, scarred, coarse sanded or abraded to provide mechanical bond.
+The surface must be Portland cement bond compatible, the old surface must be well bonded and without waxes, sealer, or coatings.
+Smooth or slick surfaces will be heavily scratched, scarred, coarse sanded, or abraded to provide a mechanical bond.

-Smaller tiles will use smaller notched trowels and larger tiles will require larger notched trowel suitable for providing a minimum 3/32" - 3/4" (3 – 20 mm) bed thickness after embedding the tile.
-Spot bonding or mortar dollops application does not meet installation trade practices and provide proper adhesion and impact support.
+Smaller tiles will use smaller notched trowels and larger tiles will require larger notched trowels suitable for providing a minimum 3/32" - 3/4" (3 – 20 mm) bed thickness after embedding the tile.
+Spot bonding or mortar dollops application does not meet installation trade practices and provides proper adhesion and impact support.

 Per 50 lbs.
 (22.7 kg) bag using a square-notched trowel covers: